lannes/Flutter-AdaptiveCards/README.md

 2023 07

-* Added text selection enablement in the examples.
 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10
 * added _brain dead_ `Table` implementation as a starting point
 * migrated from print() to developer.log()